exercism/x86-64-assembly/exercises/concept/color-palette/.docs/introduction.md

 #### Visibility

-Data declared in any section, including section .data and section .rodata, is accessible from any function in the same source file.
+Labels (functions and data) defined in any section (e.g., .text, .data, .rodata) are visible within the same source file.
-If declared `global`, it is accessible from other source files as well.
+If declared `global`, they are visible to other source files as well.

-Similarly, data defined in other source files is visible in the current source file if declared `extern`.
+Conversely, labels defined in other source files are visible to the current source file if declared `extern`.
 In this case, there is no indication of data size in assembly, this must be known in advance.

 ```nasm